aphexyuri/uni-tunes/README.md

 - detect track end (advance to next)
 - progress to next track on track end
 - handle url corruption (removal etc) - proceed to next
+- - loop checkbox value change detection with save to json